BillJr99/Ursinus-WebMobile-Fall2020/_pages/Projects/proj-final.md

 You will use git or another version control system to coordinate between your team.

+First, propse a project along with its RESTful interface definition.
+Include your calls and data schemas (as if you were defining a Swagger document).
+Your interface should include at least one authenticated user database or NoSQL lookup, authenticated with OAuth or a JWT token.
+Then, implement your project server and client!
 Finally, prepare as a team a project presentation using a screencast (such as [Screencast-O-Matic](https://screencast-o-matic.com/)) that you will share with the class for final presentations.
 Alternatively, you may choose to present to a live class audience, as time permits.

 Some possible projects include: